This section describes how Cypher queries work with database transactions.

 For information on using transactions within the embedded Core API, see the Java Reference → Executing Cypher queries from Java.

 When writing procedures or using Neo4j embedded, remember that all iterators returned from an execution result should be either fully exhausted or closed.
 This ensures that the resources bound to them are properly released.

 Beginning a transaction while connected to a DBMS will start a DBMS-level transaction.
 A DBMS-level transaction is a container for database transactions.

 A database transaction is started when the first query to a specific database is issued.
 Database transactions opened inside a DBMS-level transaction are committed or rolled back when the DBMS-level transaction is committed or rolled back.

-For an example of how queries to multiple databases can be issued in one transaction, see Driver Manual → Databases and execution context in the Neo4j Driver manuals.
+For an example of how queries to multiple databases can be issued in one transaction, see Databases and execution context in the Neo4j Driver manuals.